5shekel/MIDI_Breakout/README.md

 MIDI In/Out/Thru For stuff
 ========================================

+NOTE: work in progress, this should work but still unetched ...

 SF design suffers from a few problems, like
 * the PROG/RUN jumper : non here, connect your micro to software serial. or whatever
 * the uno formfactor: we are over(under) it, design is for ruggedness